Low Income Rent to Own Homes: Rules Before You Sign

 Work with a mortgage broker who can evaluate listings, explain terms, and help you avoid common traps.
 A well-structured rent-to-own agreement should protect your progress.

-If rising rent is holding you back and traditional mortgages feel out of reach, rent to own may be the step forward you need.
+If rising rent is holding you back and traditional mortgages feel out of reach, rent-to-own may be the step forward you need.

 Let ID Mortgage Broker help you sort through your options, review real listings, and even compare rent-to-own with paths like conventional loans or FHA loans for a long-term strategy.